execas/execas.github.io/_posts/2019-03-28-isolated-python-environments-with-virtualenv.md

 ## Usage

-To activate an isolated ('virtual') environment, do the following:
+To create an isolated ('virtual') environment, do the following:

 <div class="term">
 ~]$ virtualenv example